hoytech/quadrable/README.md

 Quadrable uses the [lmdbxx C++ bindings for LMDB](https://github.com/hoytech/lmdbxx) so consult its documentation as needed.

+Because many applications will want to store additional data alongside Quadrable databases, Quadrable does not abstract away the LMDB bindings at all.
+You can perform ACID transactions that update the Quadrable tables as well as your own application tables.
+Quadrable table names start with `quadrable_` so avoid using this prefix for your own table names.

 All operations must be done inside of LMDB transactions.
 Some operations like `get` and `exportProof` can be done inside read-only transactions, whereas others require read-write transactions.

 Here is an example of how to setup the LMDB environment and create a Quadrable `db`: